St Martha’s SEN-D Information Report Policy

 Our monitoring process is an integral part of teaching and leadership at our school.
-Parents, carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEN-D. Before any additional provision is selected to help a child, the SENCo, Teacher, parent, carer and learner agree what they expect to be different following this intervention.
-The team around the child will agree the expected outcomes.
+Parents/ carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEN. Before any additional provision is selected to help a child, the SENCO, teacher, parent/carer and learner, agree what they expect to be different following this intervention.
 A baseline will also be recorded, which can be used to compare the impact of the provision.

-provision.
-Progress data of all learners is collated by the whole school and monitored by teachers, Senior Leaders and Governors.
+The SENCO collates the impact data of interventions, to ensure that your child receives high quality provision.
+Progress data of all learners is collated by the whole school and monitored by teachers, senior leaders and governors.
 Our school data is also monitored by the Local Authority and Ofsted.

 Equal Opportunities for all pupils

 All staff at St Martha’s Catholic Primary School recognise the importance of the Equality Act 2010.
 This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act, and to make ‘reasonable adjustments’ to ensure equal opportunities.

 The Equality Act 2010 definition of disability is:

 “ A person has a disability for the purposes of this Act if (s)he has a physical or mental impairment which has a substantial and long-term adverse effect on her/his ability to carry out normal day-to-day activities .”